zhijianli88/enhancements/keps/NNNN-kep-template/README.md

 - Controller uses otel to start a related Span, which connected to the `span context` in object
 - Controller uses otel to propagate `span context`  to the other end(APIServer)
-- APIServer uses otel  to start a related Span, which connected to the SpancContext from the  incoming request
+- APIServer uses otel  to start a related Span, which connected to the `span context` from the  incoming request
 - APIServer uses otel to propagate `span context`  to the other end(webhook)
 - Webhook persists `span context` to object